Response function estimation¶

-This algorithm currently is the original implementation of the strategy proposed in [Dhollander2016b] to estimate multi b-value (single-shell + b=0, or multi-shell) response functions for single-fibre white matter (anisotropic), grey matter and CSF (both isotropic), which can subsequently be used for multi-tissue (constrained) spherical deconvolution algorithms.
-It has the distinct advantage of requiring only the DWI data as input, in contrast to other multi-tissue response function estimations methods, making it the simplest and most accessible method, and a sensible default for applications that require multi-shell responses.
+This algorithm is the official implementation of the strategy proposed in [Dhollander2016b] (including improvements proposed in [Dhollander2019]) to estimate multi b-value (single-shell + b=0, or multi-shell) response functions for single-fibre white matter (anisotropic), grey matter and CSF (both isotropic), which can subsequently be used for multi-tissue (constrained) spherical deconvolution algorithms.
+It has the distinct advantage of requiring only the DWI data as input, in contrast to other multi-tissue response function estimation methods, making it the simplest and most accessible method, and a sensible default for applications that require multi-tissue responses.

-This is a fully automated unsupervised algorithm that leverages the relative diffusion properties of the 3 tissue response functions with respect to each other, to select the most appropriate voxels from which to estimate the response functions.
+This is a fully automated unsupervised algorithm that leverages the relative diffusion properties of the 3 tissue response functions with respect to each other, across all b-values and the angular domain, to select the most appropriate voxels from which to estimate the response functions.
 It has been used successfully in a wide range of conditions (overall data quality, pathology, developmental state of the subjects, animal data and ex-vivo data).
 Additional insights into its performance are presented in [Dhollander2018a].
 Due to its ability to deal with the presence of extensive white matter (hyperintense) lesions, it was for example also successfully used in [Mito2018a].
-Finally, the response functions as obtained in this particular way also form the basis of the 3-tissue framework to study the microstructure of lesions and other pathology [Dhollander2017] [Mito2018b].
+The response functions as obtained in this particular way also form the basis of the 3-tissue framework to study the microstructure of lesions and other pathology [Dhollander2017] [Mito2018b].

-In almost all cases, it runs and performs well out of the box.
-In exceptional
+In almost all cases, the algorithm runs and performs well out of the box.

-cases where the anisotropy in the data is particularly low (very early development,
+In exceptional cases where the anisotropy in the data is particularly low

-parameter lower than its default value of 0.2.
-See [Dhollander2018b] for an
+-fa parameter lower than its default value of 0.2.

 As always, check the